AnTheMaker/Fusilli.js/README.md

 This library's focus is simplicity.
 It's main goal is to be lightweight and minimal.
 I won't add fancy animations, trigger-handlers or stuff like that.
 Please look for a different Modal library if you need all that stuff.

 #### Hello
-Thta's not a question.
+That's not a question.
 What's up?

 #### I'm bored
 I know.
 Otherwise you wouldn't scroll  till the very end of a `README` file  of a random JavaScript Modal library created by a 17yo dude.
 Get a life :P